-- Shore excursion staff should be familiar with the International Association of Antarctica Tour Operator (IAATO) regulations and the specific requirements of their destinations. - Passengers should be aware they will have to walk across biosecurity disinfection mats when leaving or returning to the ship. - Passenger exchanges will be subject to all standard air biosecurity measures. - Passengers disembarking for tours in the Falklands must be aware there there will be additional biosecurity measures at each destination and appropriate footwear and outdoor clothing should be worn. - You will be encouraged NOT to place day packs on the ground or sit for long periods of time near wild birds or animals.
+- Shore excursion staff should be familiar with the International Association of Antarctica Tour Operator (IAATO) regulations and the specific requirements of their destinations. - Passengers should be aware they will have to walk across biosecurity disinfection mats when leaving or returning to the ship. - Passenger exchanges will be subject to all standard air biosecurity measures. - Passengers disembarking for tours in the Falklands must be aware that there will be additional biosecurity measures at each destination and appropriate footwear and outdoor clothing should be worn. - You will be encouraged NOT to place day packs on the ground or sit for long periods of time near wild birds or animals. - You should keep 5-6m away from wildlife at all times (as per the Countryside Code) - There may be site closures at short notice.